SchoolOfCode/bc17-w6-hackathon-make-a-codewars-challenge-v3-otag30/PROJECT_PRESENTATION.md

 ## Virtual Pet Simulator Diagram

-Click on this link to view a diagram of the Virtual Pet Simulator:
+This diagram of the Virtual Pet Simulator shows the 3 possible actions from the pet parent (userAction) and corresponding pet behaviour (petReaction):
 ![alt text](Hackathon_Diagram.png)

 ## Test Cases (TC) - Decision table

-These are the proposed test cases, focus only on the provided test cases as these cases are representative of the challenge's scope.
+These are the proposed test cases, your solution function should focus only on the provided test cases as these cases are representative of the challenge's scope (basic MVP).

 ![alt text](<Hackathon_Decision table.png>)

+## Kata Instructions

+Run the command `npm list` in your terminal to see if vitest is installed, if not install vitest.
+The test cases are in the file `main.test.js`, do not change this file.
+Use the file `main.js` to write your solution function.